Ford Galaxy (2015-2023) Review

 The Ford Galaxy was awarded a maximum five-star Euro NCAP safety rating in 2015.
 The individual scores were 87 percent for adult occupant protection, 87 percent for child occupant protection, 79 percent for pedestrian safety, and 71 percent for safety assist systems.

-Today, the Galaxy is fitted with multiple airbags, Curve Control to counter understeer running wide when cornering), electronic stability control with trailer-sway control and hill-start assist, active rollover protection and three Isofix points.
+The latest Galaxy was fitted with multiple airbags, Curve Control to counter understeer running wide when cornering), electronic stability control with trailer-sway control and hill-start assist, active rollover protection and three Isofix points.

-All models also come with cruise control, pre-collision assist with pedestrian and cyclist detection, front and rear parking sensors, and traffic sign recognition.
-The Titanium model also gets a lane-keeping system, which includes lane-keeping assist, lane-keeping alert, automatic high beam, driver alert and automatic windscreen wipers.
+All models also came with cruise control, pre-collision assist with pedestrian and cyclist detection, front and rear parking sensors, and traffic sign recognition.
+The Titanium model received a lane-keeping system, which included lane-keeping assist, lane-keeping alert, automatic high beam, driver alert and automatic windscreen wipers.

-Options include adaptive cruise control, blind-spot information, park assist, a front video camera with split view, and a rear-view camera.
+Options included adaptive cruise control, blind-spot information, park assist, a front video camera with split view, and a rear-view camera.

 MPG and fuel costs: What does a Ford Galaxy cost to run?